 Amazon invented the smart speaker category with the Echo.
-But in the years since that speaker arrived, the company has concentrated on value, and has watched other companies make Alexa smart speakers that sound far better than the Echo.
+But in the years since that speaker arrived, the company has concentrated on value, and has watched other companies make some of the best Alexa speakers that sound far better than the Echo.
 No more.
 The Echo Studio ($199) is Amazon's first attempt to go after the premium smart-speaker market, competing most directly with the Sonos One.
-But while the Amazon Echo Studio is the best-sounding smart speaker for those who want all of Alexa's features, it still comes in a notch below the Sonos One for the title of best smart speaker overall.
+But while the Amazon Echo Studio is the best-sounding smart speaker for those who want all of Alexa's features, it still comes in a notch below the Sonos One among the best smart speakers for audiophiles.

 Echo Studio design

 At 8.1 inches tall and 6.9 inches in diameter, the Echo Studio looks like a jacked-up version of the Apple HomePod (6.8 x 5.6 inches) and makes the Sonos One (6.4 x 4.7 x 4.7 inches) look positively dainty.